dbbs-lab/glia/docs/source/usage.rst

 Asset preferences
 =================

-There are 4 different scopes for providing asset preferences:
+There are 4 different scopes for providing asset preferences (from low to high priority):

 * **Global scope:** Selects a default mechanism asset everywhere.
 * **Script scope:** Selects a default mechanism asset for the remainder of the Python script.